Tree Tops House

 IMPORTANT CUSTOMER NOTICE: HOLIDAY LETTINGS AND TRIPADVISOR SUGGEST NIGHTLY RATES ARE AVAILABLE.
 THIS IS NOT TRUE.
 OUR WEEKS, MID-WEEKS AND WEEKENDS ARE SOLD AS FIXED PRICE BOOKING SLOTS (SEE THE NOTES TO THE RENTAL RATES FOR MORE DETAIL) AND PRICES ARE NOT CALCULATED USING NIGHTLY RATES.
 ANY QUOTES OBTAINED BY USING THE CALCULATOR PROVIDED ON THIS SITE ARE INACCURATE AND ARE INVALID.
 PLEASE CONTACT US DIRECTLY FOR ACCURATE PRICING!

-Tree Tops House is a grand, detached Cotswold stone house, sitting proudly in its own grounds, in the pretty village of Temple Guiting.
+Tree Tops House is a grand, detached Cotswold stone house and a beautiful cottage annexe, which sit proudly in their large grounds, in the pretty village of Temple Guiting.
 The village is perfectly located, by the beautiful River Windrush, in the heart of the North Cotswolds countryside, close to the market towns of Winchcombe and Stow-on-the-Wold.
 Temple Guiting is ideally placed for visiting the many beautiful towns and villages of the Cotswolds, as well as places such as Cheltenham, Oxford and Stratford-upon-Avon.

-The house has been extended and lovingly refurbished by its owner, retaining character features such as a large wood burning stove, flagstone floors and exposed Cotswold stone walls.
-The character of the house is complemented by its modern facilities, including wireless internet access, six flatscreen TVs (five of which are Smart TVs) and a large, well equipped kitchen.
+The main house has been extended and lovingly refurbished by its owner, retaining character features such as a large wood burning stove, flagstone floors and exposed Cotswold stone walls.
+Likewise, the Garden Cottage annexe has recently been fully refurbished and includes full kitchen, dining and living room facilities.
+The character of the property is complemented by its modern facilities, including wireless internet access, six flatscreen TVs (five of which are Smart TVs) and a large, well equipped kitchens in both the main house and the Garden Cottage annexe.

 •Living room: The centrepiece of the large, triple aspect living room is the stone fireplace, with its large wood burning stove.
 There are three large, stylish leather sofas, providing ample comfortable seating for eight.
 The style of the room is complemented by the 40" Freesat Smart TV, with blu-ray/DVD player and a humax recorder;